An Appleford Estate wedding catered by Sage Catering provides couples with a garden-style wedding venue just outside Philadelphia.

 Every couple is different, and you may have certain special details that make your timeline unique!
 We always encourage our couples to identify specific parts of their day that are important to them.
 For example, we always offer a first look as an option to couples who want to attend cocktail hour and mingle with guests.
 It’s your special day, and you can fully customize your ideal timeline to your needs.

-With 15 years of experience and hundreds of weddings under our belt, let us share with you some of our favorite tips to make sure your wedding day is a dream-come-true!
+With over 15 years of experience and thousands of weddings under our belt, let us share with you some of our favorite tips to make sure your wedding day is a dream-come-true!

 This is the time when your photographer will arrive wherever you are getting ready on the morning of your wedding— whether it’s a hotel room, at your venue, or even at home!
-Typically our photographers will arrive to capture anywhere between 60-90 minutes of wedding party prep, depending on your preference.
+Typically your photographers will arrive to capture anywhere between 60-90 minutes of wedding party prep. *(At least 90 minutes for Brides, 60 minutes for Grooms)

 We like to get there before your hair and makeup is fully complete, in order to get some shots throughout the getting ready process.
 We also like to take photos of details like your dress or suit, shoes, flowers, jewelry, and other unique touches.

-Candid shots of you popping champagne, your wedding party getting ready, and other fun moments will be captured during this time!
-If you booked two photographers. they will split up and get photos of both you and your partner getting ready at the same time!
+Candid shots of you popping champagne, your wedding party getting ready, and other fun moments will be captured during this time as well!
+If you booked two photographers. they will split up and get photos of both you and your partner getting ready at the same time.
 During this time, emotions are at an all-time high and these shots show the anticipation and excitement that you are both feeling at that moment.

 It’s your preference if you would like to do a first look, but we believe that it makes the day more relaxed, and it’s a great opportunity to have a romantic, intimate moment before your ceremony.
-The first look offers a moment to come together as a couple and focus on what this day really is about before it unfolds.
+The first look settles your nerves and gives you time to come together as a couple to focus on what this day really is about before it unfolds.
 You may opt to have a first look with your wedding party or closest family members for a heartfelt moment.

 Setting up and having the first look will take about 10-20 minutes, followed by a few moments for you to take it all in while we capture some candid portraits.